Aristeidis Moumoglou: Professional career

 There is also some controversy as to whether the exact figure was 143 or 145 points scored, as Moumoglou's final basket of the game was scored after the game's final buzzer had sounded.
 However, the figure recorded by the game officials was 145 points.
+Strangely enough, that was also the last game of his basketball career, as he retired after it.
 He was the top scorer of the Greek Basket League's 1971–72 season, scoring a total of 654 points.

 National team career

-Moumoglou played in 5 games with the senior Greek national basketball team, averaging 7.4 points per game.
+Moumoglou played in five games with the senior Greek national basketball team, averaging 7.4 points per game.

 Personal life

 Moumoglou, who was born in Veria, moved with his parents to Thessaloniki, in 1953.
 He received degrees in pharmacy and medicine from the Aristotle University of Thessaloniki.